sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 The wall to the right has a low crux and sustained interest above ledge.

 **27. The Little Thin Mexican around the Border (6b)**
 The wall to the right with awkward moves on the lower part.
-Keep on the left-hand side of the short arete.
+Keep on the left-hand side of the short arête.

 **28. Desperate Measures (6b)**
-The line via wall to right with hard moves on right-hand of arete.
+The line via wall to right with hard moves on right-hand of arête.

 **29. The Mexican Takes Lexicon (6a+)**
 The slim wall to the right direct.
 Another route that has cleaned up.